-I’m John or Johnny, the creator of Greek Gods Paradise.
+I’m John, the creator of Greek Gods Paradise.

-After being gobsmacked by the huge number of fantastic travel bloggers and inspirational writers out there in the cyber world, I’ve decided to create my own piece of paradise on the Internet, with a slight twist.
+After being gobsmacked by the huge number of fantastic travel bloggers and inspirational writers out there in the cyber world, I wanted to create my own piece of paradise on the Internet with a slight twist.